Summer Reading

 Summer Sponsors

 Public Library Foundation logoMCPL could not make the Summer Reading Program really take off without the help of the Midland County Public Library Foundation.
-To learn more about the Foundation and how they support library programming, visit their web page (link) and follow them on Facebook @mcplftx!
+To learn more about the Foundation and how they support library programming, visit their web page and follow them on Facebook @mcplftx!